huitema/dnsoquic/draft-huitema-quic-dnsoquic.md

 # IANA Considerations

-## Registration of DNS over QUIC Identification String
+## Registration of DNS/QUIC Identification String

-   This document creates a new registration for the identification of DNS over QUIC in the "Application Layer Protocol Negotiation (ALPN) Protocol IDs" registry established in [@!RFC7301].
+   This document creates a new registration for the identification of DNS/QUIC in the "Application Layer Protocol Negotiation (ALPN) Protocol IDs" registry established in [@!RFC7301].

-   The "dq" string identifies DNS over QUIC:
+   The "dq" string identifies DNS/QUIC:

-   Protocol:  DNS over QUIC
+   Protocol:  DNS/QUIC

    Identification Sequence:  0x64 0x71 ("dq")